Iruña-Veleia: Developments

 The Iruña-Veleia site had been granted 3.72 million euros funding by the Basque regional government.
 In 2006, a series of sensational findings at Iruña-Veleia were announced to the press by the director of the archaeological mission.
-These included what would have been the oldest non-onomastical texts in Basque, which were hailed as the first evidence of written Basque.
+However, in 2020, the director of the excavation was found guilty of fraud relating to these findings.
+The findings included what would have been the oldest non-onomastical texts in Basque, which were hailed as the first evidence of written Basque.
 Also, it was announced the discovery of a series of inscriptions and drawings on pottery fragments, some of which refer to Egyptian history and even some written in Egyptian hieroglyphs.
 Finally, it was announced the finding of the earliest representation of the Calvary (crucifixion of Jesus) found anywhere to date.

 Eventually, a committee of experts, the "Comisión Científica Asesora" ("Scientific Advisory Committee") was constituted by the provincial government of Álava to study the findings.
 The committee was originally made up of nine academics, all professors of the University of the Basque Country in Vitoria, along with three members of the provincial government of Álava, the director of the Provincial Museum of Archaeology, and the director of the excavation (Eliseo Gil), and was presided by the Culture Deputy of Álava herself.
 Later others, although not members of the commission were consulted from Madrid, Italy and Britain.
 Alicia Canto, professor of classical archaeology and epigraphy at the Universidad Autónoma de Madrid, cast doubts over the capacity of such committee to elucidate the veracity of the sherd inscriptions based on linguistic grounds, as well as highlighting the contradictory positions shown by some of its members while noting that some claimed texts were "beyond salvation".

 At its fifth meeting on November 19, 2008, every report except that by Gil found problems with the so-called "exceptionals".
 The culture deputy of Álava, Lorena Lopez de la Calle, dubbed the case the "biggest archaeological fraud in the history of the Iberian Peninsula", and demoted the chief technical official of the Archaeological Museum of Álava for her support to the authenticity of the findings.
 Ultimately, one of the members of the committee, Julio Núñez, became the new director of the Iruña-Veleia archaeological excavations.